-The interest rate for Parent PLUS Loans is fixed at 7.9%.
-A 4.0% origination fee is deducted from the awarded amount before the loan is disbursed.
+For 2013-14, the interest rate for Parent PLUS Loans is fixed at 6.41%.
+A 4.204% origination fee is deducted from the awarded amount before the loan is disbursed.

 Repayment begins 60 days after the loan is fully disbursed for the academic year.
 For instance, for an academic year loan for three quarters, repayment begins 60 days after the spring quarter disbursement in March.
 However, the parent borrower may request that payment be deferred while their student is enrolled by calling the Direct Loan Servicing Center at 1-800-848-0979.